saylordotorg/course_bio307/Unit07.md

+---
+layout: default
+title: "BIO307: Microbiology"
+course_description: "An examination of how to understand microorganisms, including their taxonomy and identification, chemistry and metabolism, growth, reproduction, and genetic characteristics.
+Particular emphasis on the common organisms that cause human disease, including bacteria, fungi, protozoa and helminthes, and viruses.
+next: ../Unit08
+previous: ../Unit06
+---
 **Unit 7: Protozoa and Helminths** <span id="7"></span> *ProEukaryotes include Fungi, Algae, Protozoa, and Helminths.
 This unit discusses protozoa and helminths, which are parasites.
 Parasites are, by